7RU7H/Archive/Reconnaissance/Git-Repository-Hacking.md

 For regular use of GitHub visit [[GitHub]]

 [ESTEBAN BORGES](https://securitytrails.com/blog/_author/estebanborges) article on [securitytrails.com about Github Dorks](https://securitytrails.com/blog/github-dorks) is referenced and used frequently it importantly mentioned on  [HackTricks - git](https://book.hacktricks.xyz/network-services-pentesting/pentesting-web/git) - recommended read as it scratches a surface of which is a very deep and rewarding topic.
-DevOps in AWS -[[AWS-Defined]]  and in [[Azure-DevOps]] have Github integration, there has been numerous vulnerabilities with Github as a service such [cryptomining github actions](https://techbeacon.com/security/cryptominers-flooding-github-other-cloudy-dev-services) .
+DevOps in AWS -[[AWS-Defined]]  and in [[Azure-DevOps]] have GitHub integration, there has been numerous vulnerabilities with GitHub as a service such [cryptomining github actions](https://techbeacon.com/security/cryptominers-flooding-github-other-cloudy-dev-services) .
 Development is complex, security is complex and managing people sharing complex projects will always lead to problems of implementation.
 #### Github Dorks

 [Security Trails Github Dorks](https://securitytrails.com/blog/github-dorks)